Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Results

 \subsubsection{Hybridization, $\varphi_L=0$}

 Tuning the nonlocal QD towards the hybridization region has very striking effects on the CPRs, for example by setting $\varepsilon_L=-0.87U$ as shown by the magenta arrow in Fig.~\ref{fig:eemap}b.
 Fig.~\ref{fig:cpr}c shows some CPR curves taken at this position.
 Comparing the red and green curves we see a $0-\pi$ transition, which is accompanied with a GS parity change as before.
 Comparing the blue and green curves we see that a $0-\pi$ phase-shift takes place.
-However in strong contrast to the previous example it is \textit{not} accompanied by a GS parity change.
+However in strong contrast to the previous example, it is \textit{not} accompanied by a GS parity change.
 Fig.~\ref{fig:cpr}d shows the phase-shift between the blue and green arrows taking place entirely in the singlet sector, which is a direct consequence of the Andreev molecular state spanning the two QDs.
 Whenever $0-\pi$ phase-shifts take place without a change in GS parity, CPR curves with dominant higher harmonic elements can be observed, as shown by the orange curve of Fig.~\ref{fig:cpr}c.
-Similar behavior has been predicted and measured in asymmetric $0-\pi$ Josephson junctions consisting of two parallel junctions\cite{goldobin_josephson_2011, sickinger_experimental_2012}.
+Similar behavior has been predicted and measured in asymmetric $0-\pi$ Josephson junctions consisting of two parallel junctions\cite{goldobin_josephson_2011, sickinger_experimental_2012}, or in balanced SQUID devices \cite{leblanc_nonreciprocal_2023,ciaccia_charge-4e_2023,valentini_parity-conserving_2024}.
 In contrast to these devices, which were only tunable by changing the device geometry or by a Zeeman field, in our case the phase-shift is tuned by local gating.

-By choosing all parameters carefully, the CPR can take a close to $\pi$-periodic form in $\varphi_R$, as shown by the orange curve of Fig.~\ref{fig:cpr}d, and can serve as unique signatures of Andreev molecular states.
+By choosing all parameters carefully, the CPR can take a close to $\pi$-periodic form in $\varphi_R$, as shown by the orange curve of Fig.~\ref{fig:cpr}d, and can serve as a unique signature of Andreev molecular states.
 Recently proposed protected qubits are based on systems with $\cos 2\varphi$ CPRs\cite{schrade_protected_2022}.
+Tuning our system such that the first harmonic part of the CPR is totally supressed, thus leading to an ideal $\pi$-periodic junction is also possible.
+The details of such $\pi$-periodic CPRs, and protected qubits are discussed in Appendix~\ref{supp:harmonics}.

-Details of close to $\pi$-periodic CPRs and whether our device could be useful for such qubits are discussed in Section~\ref{supp:harmonics}.
-Interestingly, the other GS parity change around $\varepsilon_R\simeq0$ is not accompanied by a $0-\pi$ transition, however there is a significant drop in the amplitude of $J_R$ entering the singlet sector.
+Interestingly, the other GS parity change around $\varepsilon_R\simeq0$ is not accompanied by a $0-\pi$ transition, rather an $0-0'$ transition transition is taking place, with a significant drop in the amplitude of $J_R$ entering the singlet sector.